-The development of the Agri-Park is discussed in detail under Special Projects.
-The further upgrading of roads in the Schoonvlei Industrial area, Ceres, will unlock private agro-processing infrastructure such as packaging and cooling facilities.
-The upgrade of mainly gravel roads to asphalt that amounts to R40.2m, funded by the Department of Rural Development and Land Reform, is currently under construction.
-The upgrade will also include Bank Street, Edison Street, Vreeland Street, Buren Street and Forel Street that would unlock the availability of land for small and medium enterprises.
-The recent completion of the upgrade of Boerneef Street at R17m that was mainly funded by the Dept of Rural Development supported the construction of a R150m packaging facility with 170 permanent jobs created.
+asphalt that amounts to R40.2m, funded by the Department of Rural Development and Land Reform, is completed.
+Road upgraded is Bank Street, Edison Street, Vreeland Street, Buren Street and Forel Street that would unlock the availability of land for small and medium enterprises.